Do You Need to Wash Your Recycling?

-The real downside of dirty recyclables is that contaminated recycled material has less market value—which means the recycling service provider has less to spend on things like improving service and technology.
+Another downside of dirty recyclables is that contaminated recycled material has less market value—which means the recycling service provider has less to spend on things like improving service and green technology.
 So even though the recycling police won’t arrest you for not rinsing, Masanet advises complying with local guidelines so that the system is most efficient.

 Working with data from various sources, Masanet is able to draw some interesting conclusions.

 - For steel and aluminum, it takes 3-10 times as much water to produce virgin metals as it does to recycle them.
 In other words, even extensive rinsing won’t reverse the water benefits of recycling.
 (Supporting intel comes from EERE and the Aluminum Association.)